 Bannock Point Development and Enhancement

-From 2009 to 2015, during our first six years of operation, we focused on local job creation, a safer community, and stewardship of our landbase.
-Over $2,500,000 was brought into the Community of the Slocan Valley and many jobs were created.
-In 2015 we are focusing on continuing our investment in wildland-urban interface work with a $395,000 investment grant going toward 35 Hectares of Land North and East of the Village of Silverton.
-We will also begin working with the village of New Denver in 2016 focusing on making the Village safer with Interface work in key areas surrounding the village.
-SIFCo has just completed a computer program that allows us to light virtual fires and identify the main travels paths of fire within our landbase.
-This tool will allow us to identify Strategic Fuel Management Zones.
+From 2009 to 2017, during our first eight years of operation, we focused on local job creation, a safer community, and stewardship of our landbase.
+Over $4,000,000 were brought into the community of the Slocan Valley and many jobs were created.
+Now, in 2017, we continue our focus on wildland-urban interface work with a $430,000 investment grant going toward 44 Hectares of land in and around the Village of New Denver.
+We are also beginning the implementation phase of our 7-year Landscape Level Wildfire Protection Plan for the Slocan Valley.
+A $425,000 grant from the Forest Enhancement Society of BC for 2017 will aid us in accomplishing our goals.
+In 2016 SIFCo completed a computer program that allows us to light virtual fires and identify the main travel paths of fire within our landbase.
+This tool enabled us to identify Strategic Fuel Management Zones that became the foundations of our Landscape Level Wildfire Protection Plan.
 Please browse our website and if you have any questions, do not hesitate to contact us.

 Above, Bannock Point Recreation site on a lovely fall day.